beachweak/PyConverters/README.md

 # PyConverters
-## Collection of Python based image & video converters I made
+## Simple Python-based image & video conversion tools

 Inside is a collection of conversion tools, which all do different things.
 All of these will require Python, however they install pip and all other needed libraries by themselves.